arovlad/bromite-webview-overlay/README.md

 `adb shell cmd webviewupdate set-webview-implementation org.bromite.webview`

 If the above method doesn't work, try the [manual installation](#manual-installation) below.

+### Mulch SystemWebView

+For installing Mulch SystemWebView instead of Bromite SystemWebView, simply follow the steps above while downloading [the latest Mulch SystemWebView release](https://gitlab.com/divested-mobile/mulch/-/tree/master/prebuilt).
+The WebView can then be updated from F-Droid by adding [this repository](https://divestos.org/fdroid/official/).

+**Please be aware that by using Mulch SystemWebView you will be running proprietary/non-free code ([according to the website of the developer](https://divestos.org/pages/browsers#chromium-based)).**

 ### Work Profile